recommend-games/blog/content/posts/sdj_2020/index.md

 {{< img src="262543" size="x300" alt="Wavelength" >}}

 As a simple and immediate party game, this one is right up the jury's alley when we look at the past years.
-Some say that a game targeted at large gatherings might be a tough sell while COVID–19 keeps raging, but on the other hand, {{% game 262543 %}}Wavelength{{% /game %}} has proven itself something of a darling for playing via video chat, so I wouldn't discard it.
+Some say that a game targeted at large gatherings might be a tough sell while COVID–19 continues to rage, but on the other hand, {{% game 262543 %}}Wavelength{{% /game %}} has proven itself something of a darling for playing via video chat, so I wouldn't discard it.
+Interestingly, this is another game where the publisher and the players can't agree on the age: the former recommends the game to player of 14 years and up, while the latter believe it's fine for 8-year-olds!

 ### {{% game 270673 %}}Silver & Gold{{% /game %}}